-One of the biggest dangers that grain dust poses is a risk of an explosion.
-Not all types of dust are combustible: for the dust to cause an explosion, the dust itself must be flammable.
-For example, salt dust, no matter the amounts of it present in air, will not cause an explosion as salt itself does not burn.
-Grain, on the other hand, especially is the form of dust, is highly flammable and often causes explosions at grain storage at transportation facilities.
+One of the biggest dangers that grain dust poses is the risk of an explosion.
+Not every kind of dust is combustible: for dust to trigger an explosion, it must be flammable itself.
+For example, salt dust, no matter the amounts of it present in the air, will not cause an explosion as salt itself does not burn.
+Grain, on the other hand, especially in the form of dust, is highly flammable and often causes explosions at grain storage at transportation facilities.
 The explosive nature of dust varies on the type of grain and its minimum explosive concentration (MEC).
 A critical MEC level can be reached in a very short time during handling operations.
 Given that all other elements (confinement, ignition source, oxygen) are present, an explosion is inevitable.

-There are a number of possible solutions to the grain dust problem:
+There are several possible solutions to the grain dust problem:

-- Modifications of grain handling operations can have a positive effect and cause the levels of grain dust to drop.
-Possible changes to the handling process include limitation of operations during wind; reduction of the grain free-fall distances and grain velocities; removing the “wind tunnel” by enclosing the receiving area; keep a conveyor belt at lowest speed, etc.
+- Adjustments to grain handling processes can positively impact and lead to a reduction in grain dust levels.
+Possible changes to the handling process include limitation of operations when it is windy; reduction of the grain free-fall distances and grain velocities; removing the “wind tunnel” by enclosing the receiving area; keeping a conveyor belt at the lowest speed, etc.

-- Grain dust collecting is the most effective way of reducing the presence of grain dust in the air and reduce the risk of combustion.
+- Collecting grain dust is the most efficient method to decrease the amount of grain dust in the air and lower the chance of combustion.

 Redwood technology is a fast-growing vendor of wet air scrubbers.
 The multi-vortex scrubber can remove gas emissions, dust, vapors, and other pollutants from a gas stream.
 It is an innovative technology created to save water that makes it more cost-efficient and differs from other types of scrubbers.
 If you have any questions or would like to purchase a multi-vortex wet air scrubber, please contact us at info@rdwd.tech